binbinmods/NoHeal/NoHeal/README.md

-# Slaughter Prevention
+# No Heal

-A very simple mod that prevents Lord Hanshek's Twilight Slaughter from killing pets.
-That is all.
+A very simple mod that prevents you from healing in combat.

 **Please let me know if you have any issues**